msbuild-2023-pre05/PRE05-dotnet-template/labs/lab1.1-issues.md

 You're welcome to experiment with adding more issues, adjust titles, populating task lists, converting tasks to issues and anything else you can think of!

 > **What have you learned?**
+> - How to use [Slash Commands](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-slash-commands) to speed up writing complex markdown.
 > - How to [Create and manage Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for your issues

 > **Did you know?**